-- YUV: Sets the color space as YUV. - Auto: Sets the projector to detect the color space setting of input signal automatically. - 3.
-Press \checkmark to highlight HDMI Range and press $\langle \rangle$ to select a suitable HDMI color range according to the color range setting of the output device connected. - Enhanced: Sets the HDMI color range as 0 255. - Normal: Sets the HDMI color range as 15 235. - This function is only available when the HDMI input port is in use. - Refer to the documentation of the device for information on the color space setting.
+- RGB: Sets the color space as RGB. - YUV: Sets the color space as YUV. - Auto: Sets the projector to detect the color space setting of the input signal automatically. - Highlight HDMI Range and press ◀/▶ to select a suitable HDMI color range according to the color range setting of the output device connected. - Enhanced: Sets the HDMI color range as 0 255. - Normal: Sets the HDMI color range as 15 235. - Auto: Sets the projector to detect the HDMI range of the input signal automatically. - This function is only available when the HDMI input port is in use. - Refer to the documentation of the device for information on the color space and HDMI range settings.